HELP: Training course for managing relief operations in humanitarian crises

 In Ouidah, Benin: Institut régional de Santé Publique

 In Baltimore, Maryland, USA: The Center for Humanitarian Health at Johns Hopkins University

 In Honolulu, Hawaii, USA: The Center for Excellence in Disaster Management and Humanitarian Assistance and the University of Hawaii

 In Geneva, Switzerland: University of Geneva and the WHO

 In Havana, Cuba: Escuela Nacional de Salud Publica and the Cuban Red Cross

 In Tehran, Iran: The School of Public Health at the Tehran University of Medical Sciences and the Iranian Red Crescent

-In New Delhi, India: The Public Health Foundation of India, the WHO's Office for India, the Indian Red Cross Society and the National Disaster Management Authority
+In New Delhi, India: International Institute for Health Management Research (IIHMR), The WHO's Office for India, the Indian Red Cross Society and the National Disaster Management Authority (TBC)